How Asperger's Syndrome / High-Functioning Autism Affects Adults

 Diagnostic Criteria for Asperger's Syndrome

 Below are the official criteria for diagnosing Asperger's Syndrome.
 They're taken from the fourth edition* of the DSM, the so-called diagnostic bible for psychologists and psychiatrists, and the ICD-10, a coding of diseases, which also includes mental health and developmental conditions.

 There aren't proper diagnostic criteria for High-Functioning Autism.
 It's not an official condition, more just a subjective evaluation that someone shows some autistic traits, but they are 'higher functioning' in some ways.
 They may also clearly show some autistic features, but not enough to be formally diagnosed with one of the Autism Spectrum disorders.

 Even if you recognize many of your own traits in the criteria below, it's never a great idea to self-diagnose.
 A professional who's experienced in working with Asperger's Syndrome needs to do that.
-The other thing is that many people have a handful of autism-esque traits, but that's often a far cry from actually being diagnosable.
+Many people have a handful of autism-esque traits, but that's often a far cry from actually being diagnosable.

 It's also important to mention that not everyone with Asperger's Syndrome is the same.
 The condition can vary in severity, and there will be a different mix of symptoms in each person.
 All the other facets of a person's past and personality and interests will come into play too.
-An outgoing 'Aspie' from a poor, abusive household may present very differently than someone with Asperger's who's more naturally reserved and from a stable middle-class background.
+An outgoing 'Aspie' from a poor, abusive household may present very differently than one who's more naturally reserved and from a stable upper-middle-class background.

 DSM-IV Criteria For Asperger's Syndrome: